Mia-Brunner/C2C-Marketplace/README.md

 Source-code editor, a code editor redefined and optimized for building and debugging modern web and cloud applications.

 ##### Ruby:
-Dynamic, object-orientated general purpose programming language
+Dynamic, object-orientated general purpose programming language.

 ##### HTML:
-Markup language that is interpreted by the browser
+Markup language that is interpreted by the browser.

 ##### CSS:
 The style sheet language used to specify the presentation of web pages and web applications written in markup languages like HTML such as layouts, colours and fonts.
-Frameworks
+Frameworks.

 ##### Ruby on Rails:
 MVC framework, provides structure for building an application.